Student Spotlight: Christopher Barth

 Because of his interest in electricity, Barth enrolled in the Integrated Engineering Technology program at college of DuPage.
 After his third semester, Barth was accepted for the Students in Engineering and Technology at Packer (STEP) program with Packer Engineering in Naperville.
 The STEP program exposes students to a broad range of engineering disciplines and allows them to observe and frequently participate in a variety of projects.

-The focal point of Barth's summer was an electromagnet design competition which taught students about a system to extract iron from the surface of the moon patented by Packer Director Peter Schubert.
+The focal point of Barth’s summer at Packer was an electromagnet design competition which taught students about a system to extract iron from the surface of the moon.
 Teams of interns built several different electro-magnets to pull iron from a simulated lunar soil mixture.
 During the magnet design process, Barth found plans for a high-efficiency magnet that uses both standard electromagnets and permanent magnets and conducted a series of strength tests, comparing the performance of the high-efficiency design against a conventional electromagnet.

-Barth is currently working on research with Professor Robert Pilawa to develop a new algorithm for controlling power converters used to maximize the efficiency of photovoltaic solar panels.
+At the University of Illinois, Barth worked on research with Professor Robert Pilawa to develop a new algorithm for controlling power converters used to maximize the efficiency of photovoltaic solar panels.

-"We are specifically designing the algorithm to work effectively in small, low-cost converters which manage the energy from individual solar panels or subsections of a panel," he said.
-"Although the research results will hopefully be beneficial in many applications, we are tailoring our demonstration system to a solar battery charging application for use in the rural communities of underprivileged countries."
+"We were specifically designing the algorithm to work effectively in small, low-cost converters which manage the energy from individual solar panels or subsections of a panel," he said.
+"Although the research results will hopefully be beneficial in many applications, we tailored our demonstration system to a solar battery charging application for use in the rural communities of underprivileged countries."

 Barth also understands the value of internships.

-As a bachelor's degree in engineering is one of the most versatile undergraduate degrees a student can attain, Barth hopes to use it as a tool to help others.
-One aspiration he has is operating his own manufacturing business in a rural setting.
+One of Barth's aspirations is operating his own manufacturing business in a rural setting.
 Rather than shipping more manufacturing jobs overseas, he would like to use automated manufacturing processes to give motivated American workers an opportunity to compete with foreign manufacturing and still make a comfortable living.

 Barth is very grateful for the opportunities and training he received while at COD.